JurisProject/juris_whitepaper_public/governance.md

 Proof-of-Work and Proof-of-Stake are popular and effective governance tools for many blockchain-based communities.
 They give governance power to those who either bear the cost of maintaining the system or stand to gain the most from its continued success \(respectively\).
 Therefore they are very effective incentive-alignment tools.
 Yet they are not without their limitations, namely that they encourage winner-take-all dynamics.
 Fortunately, the addition of a bicameral liquid democracy ameliorates these shortcomings.

 There is a long tradition of separating judicial authority from monied interests.
 It is an affront to a common sense of justice that a judicial body should be governed by one-token, one-vote \(Proof-of-Stake\) system.
-As such, historically, judiciaries have governed themselves through bar associations.
-Rule-setting bodies that constitute “the whole body of lawyers, the legal profession.”
+As such, historically, judiciaries have governed themselves through bar associations: rule-setting bodies that constitute “the whole body of lawyers, the legal profession.”
 Though, without popular oversight, a judiciary run by- and for- the bar would become solipsistic and self-serving.

 Therefore, we propose Juris be governed by a bicameral liquid democracy; one chamber will operate on proof-of-stake the other, by proof-of-judgment.
 The assent of both chambers will be required to make a change to the master contract that defines the operations of Juris.